chasewnelson/SARS-CoV-2-ORF3d/README.md

 ### <a name="figure-3"></a>Figure 3.
 SARS-CoV-2 protein sequence properties

 * `generate_random_protein.py` (*command-line script*)
 	* **Description**.
-Script to generate random protein sequences of a given length from an input proteome in FASTA format.
+Script to generate random protein sequences of a given length from an input proteome in `.fasta` format.
 	* **Requirements**.
 Python packages Bio, Bio.Seq, Bio.SeqRecord, os, random, sys
 	* **Input**.
 Unnamed arguments in the following order:
-		1. input file with peptide sequence in FASTA format
+		1. input file with peptide sequence in `.fasta` format
 		2. length of peptide to generate
 		3. number of peptides to generate
 	* **Output**.
-		1. Multiple sequence alignment in FASTA format containing the randomized protein sequence(s).
+		1. Multiple sequence alignment in `.fasta` format containing the randomized protein sequence(s).
 	* **Example**:

 ```Shell
 generate_random_protein.py ORF3d_aa.fasta 57 1000
 ```

 * `tally_epitope_coverage.py` (*command-line script*)
 	* **Description**.
 Script for tallying epitope coverage for one protein product in a sliding window.